zakuArbor/proxyAuth/doc/week07/week_7.md

 * Daniel Wang:
     * Confirmed Ubertooth repeater mode is limited to only range test between 2 Ubertooth Devices
     * Working on implementing bandwidth and latency checks in the PAM module and authentication service
+    * Will work to try and find an appropriate MiTM test in the following week

 * Arslan Qamar